eugenkiss/chanobol/README.md

 * There is no up button on the thread view in Chanu.
 This turned out to be problematic for me due to the way I was holding my Nexus 7.
-  Chanobol has an up botton on the thread view which makes it easier for me to return to the catalog view.
+  Chanobol has an up button on the thread view which makes it easier for me to return to the catalog view.
 * Chanu apparently has this automatic refresh feature on the catalog view where it refreshes the catalog periodically which leads to